This Facebook fraud case came to my attention from someone who bought my book and contacted me afterwards.

-This lady tried to buy a product from a Facebook advert, it was originally over £100, reduced to £74, she proceeded to buy it, the goods never arrived, the advert was deleted and there was no trace of the firm.
+This lady tried to buy a product from a Facebook advert which was originally over £100 and reduced to £74.
+She proceeded to buy it, the goods never arrived, the advert was deleted and there was no trace of the firm.

 The first thing to point out here is that Facebook is largely unregulated so any purchases you make via this platform is a risky business in itself.

 She thought she was protected by paying with her credit card because the product was over £100, yet this appears to have been deliberately circumvented by the fraudster by reducing it to £74 to entice her to proceed.